SergiiGlad/kubernetes/Description.md

 * If a PodSecurityPolicy accepts all the parameters of the Pod, it is created

 * Otherwise, the Pod creation is denied and it won't even show up in kubectl get pods

+## Logging and monitoring

+In a standard setup, each Node runs a logging agent like __Filebeat or Fluentd__ that picks up container logs created by Kubernetes.

+Cluster and application-level monitoring can be set up using the __Prometheus__ monitoring system and time-series database, and __Grafana__ metrics dashboard. __Prometheus__ works using a “pull” model, which scrapes HTTP endpoints (like _/metrics/cadvisor_ on the Nodes, or the _/metrics_ application REST API endpoints) periodically for metric data, which it then processes and stores.
+This data can then be analyzed and visualized using Grafana dashboard.
+Prometheus and Grafana can be launched into a Kubernetes cluster like any other Deployment and Service.